jimurai/cv/README.md

 ### Hobbies

-Growing up in Texas has made me obsessed with Slow&Low barbecue which I exercise on my Green Mountains Grill Trek pellet smoker.
+Growing up in Texas has made me obsessed with slow & low barbecue which I exercise on my Green Mountain Grills Trek pellet smoker.
 I'm a 3rd generation motorbiker and keep looking for excuses to get back into trackdays but keep myself entertained either commuting or touring with mates on my BMW R1200 RS.

 [github]: http://github.com/jimurai "My github repositories"
 [thesis]: http://bit.ly/10fROfH "My PhD Thesis"